3 min read

 Business Premium includes Microsoft Entra ID Plan 1.
 This enables conditional access, consistent MFA enforcement, and modern access controls across the tenant.

 Office 365 E3 does not include Entra ID Plan 1 by default.
-It must be licensed separately to reach the same baseline.
-This distinction matters because identity protection cannot be selectively applied without creating gaps.
+It must be licensed separately.
+Without it, identity protection gaps are difficult to avoid.

 Device and Application Management Differences